 Returning to his Home Country

 He returned to India in January 1897.
-In response to the enthusiastic reception, he received in various places, he gave a series of lectures in different parts of India, which created great excitement across the country.
-With these inspirational and profoundly meaningful lectures, Swami Vivekananda has accomplished his goal of:
+In response to the enthusiastic reception he received in various places, he gave a series of lectures in different parts of India, creating great excitement.
+These inspirational and profoundly meaningful lectures of practical Vedanta made people realize the divine nature within us.
+Swami Vivekananda has accomplished his goal of:

 - Awakening the religious conscience of the Indians and creating a feeling of pride in their cultural heritage.